Welcome to EvaMarieCarney.com

 Migwetch / Thank You for your votes and your confidence

 I am thrilled to report that I will be serving District #2 as its Legislative representative for the next four years.
 Please know I am here to assist Tribal members and your families and that it is my pleasure to do so!
 I very much appreciate your outpouring of good wishes and blessings.
 You have my pledge to continue to work hard as your Legislator and share what I learn along the way about our history and heritage.
 Migwetch/Thank you.

-I am happy to announce these upcoming meetings for CPN members in driving distance of District #2:
+Please join us for the following upcoming meeting for CPN members in driving distance of District #2:

 Please take the time to look around the site.
-You'll find information on (1) Services (what the Nation offers and what the Indian Health Service offers us in District #2), (2) Heritage (Eagle feather application, traditional stories, and more), (3) Photos of events around our District and in Oklahoma, and (4) my HowNiKan articles, which report on District events and Legislative initiatives.
+You'll find information on (1) Services (what the Nation offers and what the Indian Health Service offers us in District #2), (2) Heritage (CPN and U.S. eagle feather application forms, traditional stories, and more), (3) Photos of events around our District and in Oklahoma, and (4) my HowNiKan articles, which report on District events and Legislative initiatives.
 There's a lot of information to explore.
 Also, please click on the highlighted calendar dates for upcoming Potawatomi-focused events in our District or in Shawnee, and email me if you have events of general interest to our community that you'd like me to add to the calendar.

 Please feel free to contact me by phone, e-mail or US mail.
-My contact details are at the top of the page and on the "Your Legislator" page.
+My contact details are at the bottom of the page and on the "Your Legislator" page.
 I look forward to hearing from you.
-Migwetch
+Migwetch.